maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 “Parents ask me what they should do to help their kids with science.
 I say, on a walk always take a magnifying glass along.
 Be a miniature exploratorium….”

+---

+Jeffers was a junior, a year behind Kay (although since Kay’s illness lost him a year of school, they graduated together).
+He was also a superb pianist with perfect pitch and a thriving jazz band.
+Kay joined up on guitar.
+The band played Dixieland jazz from Jeffers’s effortless arrangements, an interesting choice if one is looking for a form that imposes strict formal rules on players who are encouraged to break them according to another set of strict formal rules.